matthewphamilton/r4dev/content/en/docs/Getting-started/Software/Programs/_index.md

 linkTitle: "Programs"
 weight: 262
 description: >
-  Software to apply computational models to data and to report the resulting analyses are released as programs or sub-routines.
+  Programs or sub-routines are used to apply computational models to data and to report the resulting analyses.
 ---

 ## Language and output formats